andy-maier/pytest-easy-server/docs/usage.rst

 Usage
 =====

-This section describes the usage of the pytest-tars-plugin package.
+This section describes the usage of the pytest-tars package.

 .. _`Using the server_definition fixture`: